Code-Institute-Submissions/TerraBite147-the-pastry-palette/README.md

 ### Design

 - Font
-    - Rock Salt was used for the title of The Pastry Palette.
+    - Rock Salt is used for the title of The Pastry Palette.
-    - git was used for the Header, footer and all text.
+    - Lato is used for the Header, footer and all text.
-    - sans-serif was used as the secondary font for all text.
+    - sans-serif is used as the secondary font for all text.

 - Color scheme